RonAddy/DeBaitEr/README.md

 **An app for the 21st century millennial.
 The one who wants to get things of their chest about society.**

+>I wanted to create this app to centralize the 'ever-so friendly' comment sections of the numerous applications out there, but giving users an incentive to generate and contribute to meaningful debates.

 ## Approach Taken